 Frank H. McCourt, Jr.

-Frank McCourt is the troubled owner of the Los Angeles Dodgers.
+Frank McCourt was the troubled owner of the Los Angeles Dodgers.
 After losing out on the bidding for the Boston Red Sox, the Boston, MA area real estate developer purchased the Dodgers from Rupert Murdoch and FOX in the 2003 off-season.
 His purchase was one of the most highly leveraged team purchases to date, but was still approved by Major League Baseball as they were anxious to get rid of Murdoch, who was seen as having tarnished the reputation of one of baseball's most prestigious franchises during his tenure as its owner.
 There were no other serious bidders for the team, and it is estimated that McCourt's purchase for $430 million was very much a bargain.
 McCourt made a splash by hiring young general manager Paul DePodesta, of Moneyball fame, and the team improved on the field.
 However, by the time the team made the postseason in 2006, DePodesta had been replaced by the more "old-school" Ned Colletti.

 Veteran Joe Torre was brought in as manager after the 2007 season and the Dodgers reached the NLCS in consecutive seasons in 2008 and 2009, only to lose to the Philadelphia Phillies both years.
 Things went sour in 2010 however when McCourt's wife Jamie, who had been named Chief Executive Officer of the Dodgers, sued him for divorce and claimed that she had joint ownership of the team, dragging it into messy legal proceedings.
-Concerns also mounted over McCourt's ability to pay the sizeable debt he had incurred in purchasing the team, given the record divorce settlement he was expected to have to make to his ex-wife and the difficult times his real estate empire was going through.
+Concerns also mounted over McCourt's ability to pay the sizable debt he had incurred in purchasing the team, given the record divorce settlement he was expected to have to make to his ex-wife and the difficult times his real estate empire was going through.

 In April 2011, Commissioner Bud Selig stepped in and had MLB assume control of day-to-day operations of the team; on April 25th, he named former Texas Rangers President Tom Schieffer as "Monitor" on behalf of MLB.
 For his part, McCourt named outspoken Steve Soboroff as team President, who immediately threatened to sue MLB over its actions.
 However, those proved to be empty words as Soboroff had to concede that the financial situation was indeed dire, and he himself resigned on June 25th.
 At the heart of the dispute was a planned 17-year broadcasting contract negotiated between McCourt and FOX, worth $3 billion, that would have provided McCourt with immediate financial breathing room, but at the cost of the team's long-term interest in the Commissioner's view.
 McCourt accused MLB of having exercised a veto over the proposed contract, something which MLB denied through a formal statement, claiming it did not approve the deal as it needed further investigation, especially in light of information that FOX had provided a $30 million loan to McCourt earlier that month.
 There was also speculation that McCourt had siphoned off close to $100 million in revenue from the Dodgers to pay for the couple's lavish lifestyle, and that he was intending to do the same with revenue from the proposed broadcast deal, which would make the inevitable future sale of the team much more problematic for MLB.
 Another brick fell in early May when it was reported that in spite of the $30 million loan from Fox, McCourt was in danger of not being able to meet payroll obligations for May, a situation that could have prompted a full takeover of the team by MLB.